rickNoise/chirpy/README.md

 Comprises the "config" package.

 The endpoint handler functions are defined here, each function getting its own file.
+Note that all handler functions are defined as methods on the apiConfig struct defined in config.go.

 There are also some helper functions; e.g. "helper_authenticateUser.go".